peng-xiao-shuai/next-argots/README.md

 ## plan （2024-3-30）

-- [ ] Determine network status and browser compatibility
+- [x] Determine network status and browser compatibility
 - [x] Channel sharing function, and no authorization to enter the chat room page need to prompt (chat room address with parameters more parameter judgment to join the channel, etc.)
 - [x] emo expression
 - [x] Send a message scroll to the bottom
 - [x] select an avatar
+- [x] The network is reconnected and records are synchronized
+- [ ] Delete a certain (one or more) chat history of all people

 **Other functions can be `issues` propose**